 - Communication & Email Policy Major announcements will be posted to the course website.
 It is your responsibility to check the course website regularly.
-As per university regulations, all students are required to check their uoguelph.ca e-mail account regularly: e-mail is the official route of communication between the University and its students. - Recording of Materials Presentations which are made in relation to course work, including lectures and lecture materials, the course manual, or lab materials, cannot be recorded, copied, or redistributed without the permission of the presenter, whether the instructor, teaching team, classmate, or guest lecturer.
-Material recorded with permission is restricted to use for that course and may not be posted on any public space unless further permission is granted.
-Students found to upload any of these materials to any online repository will be considered to be in violation of academic integrity rules. - Instructor's Role and Responsibility to Students The instructor's role is to develop and deliver course material in ways that facilitate learning for a variety of students.
+As per university regulations, all students are required to check their mail.uoguelph.ca e-mail account regularly: e-mail is the official route of communication between the University and its students. - Recording of Materials Presentations which are made in relation to course work, including lectures, cannot be recorded or copied without the permission of the presenter, whether the instructor, classmate, or guest lecturer.
+Material recorded with permission is restricted to use for that course and may not be posted on any public space unless further permission is granted. - Instructor's Role and Responsibility to Students The instructor's role is to develop and deliver course material in ways that facilitate learning for a variety of students.
 Selected notes will be made available to students on the course website but are not intended to be stand-alone.
 During lectures, the instructor will expand and explain the content of notes and provide example problems that supplement posted notes.
 Scheduled classes will be the principal venue to provide information and feedback for exams and assignments. - Students' Learning Responsibilities Students are expected to take advantage of the learning opportunities provided during lectures, labs, and help sessions.
 Students, especially those having difficulty with the course content, should also make use of other resources recommended by the instructor.
 Students who fall behind due to illness, work, or extracurricular activities are advised to keep the instructor informed as early as possible.
 This will allow the instructor to recommend extra resources in a timely manner and/or provide consideration if appropriate.